eiConsole v.23R1

 - </ns2:AttachmentGroup>

-We use the original file name and extension for the output of this Transport, information produced by the directory Listener as a transaction attribute.
+We use the input-sample file name and the xml extension for the output of this Transport.
 Note that because we have 3 incoming transactions that will share this information, the output file name will have a number appended to the end, subsequent to the first file output.
-This concludes the demonstration of a content-based data forking in PilotFish.